 The Office of the Dean of the Graduate School shall have the responsibility for implementing the policies and actions of the Council and the Graduate Faculty and for administering the Graduate School so that it is effective in implementing and responding to those policies.

 These articles shall be subject to amendment in the following manner:

 - A preliminary presentation and discussion of the proposed amendment will be made at a meeting of the Graduate Council.

-- At a second regular or special meeting of the Council, to be held no less than thirty and no more than sixty days after the preliminary presentation, the proposed amendment will be discussed and approved by a majority of Council members present.
+- At a second regular or special meeting of the Council, to be held no less than thirty and no more than sixty days after the preliminary presentation, the proposed amendment will be discussed and approved by a majority of Council members present and voting.

 - The amendment shall be approved by two-thirds of all Graduate Faculty members voting in a mail ballot sent to all members of the Graduate Faculty.